thunderInfy/simclr/README.md

 # simclr

+I used Google Colab for running this SimCLR code.
+Here is the Colab's notebook https://colab.research.google.com/drive/1YaLNsuaVeimgi-d473wk96wCD0BGecPd

 This repo contains code for SimCLR : A Simple Framework for Contrastive Learning of Visual Representations

 SimCLR paper : http://cse.iitkgp.ac.in/~arastogi/papers/simclr.pdf